astrohart/MFR/MFR.GUI.Windows/README.md

 This method responds to the event by triggering an update of the screen from values stored in the config object in the [ProjectFileRenamerConfig](#P-MFR-GUI-MainWindowPresenter-ProjectFileRenamerConfig 'MFR.GUI.MainWindowPresenter.ProjectFileRenamerConfig') property.
-This happens most often as a the result of the Import ProjectFileRenamerConfig command on the Tools menu.
+This happens most often as a result of the command on the menu.

 <a name='M-MFR-GUI-Windows-MainWindow-OnPresenterDataOperationFinished-System-Object,System-EventArgs-'></a>
 ### OnPresenterDataOperationFinished(sender,e) `method`